Carpal Tunnel Treatment in Ayurveda

 Power of yoga has been well established in curing disease.
 Identifying an appropriate yoga teacher and practicing the right yoga asana may be helpful as a stand alone option or as a catalyst to other carpal tunnel treatment options.

 Curcumin’s anti inflammatory properties are well known.
 Curcumin is found in the everyday kitchen spice turmeric.
+Please see this research study.

 Carpal tunnel treatment Melbourne